Below is a list of school policies and guidelines. Please click on each document for further reading and advice

 Strategic Resourcing Policy

 As a Catholic School, within the Archdiocese of Brisbane, St Joachim’s places great importance on seeking to develop our children to their full potential.
-St Joachim’s has begun a journey in 2016, as a school community, towards a school-wide approach to teaching our students the importance of being responsible, respectful and safe.
+St Joachim’s works as a school community, towards a school-wide approach to teaching our students the importance of being responsible, respectful and safe.
 This is known as PB4L or Positive Behaviour for Learning Approach.

-Under the guidance of Chris Ioannides (principal) and the school leadership team, the PB4Learning Team has been established at St Joachim’s with its primary focus to support student behaviour through the creation of a positive learning environment.
+Under the guidance of the school leadership team, the PB4Learning Team has been established at St Joachim’s with its primary focus on supporting student behaviour through the creation of a positive learning environment.

 There are three whole school expectations at St Joachim’s:

 These have been agreed upon by staff, students and parents and are outlined in the School Expectations Matrix.
-They are aligned with the School’s Learning Dispositions of cooperation, optimism, persistence, resilience and risk-tasking.
+They are aligned with the School’s Learning Dispositions of cooperation, optimism, persistence, resilience and risk-taking.

-Explicit teaching of behaviours for learning occurs at St Joachim’s both inside and outside classroom setting through examples, non-examples, role play, visuals (such as Joey, the school mascot), ‘Joey Time’ and through further practise and checking for understanding.
+Explicit teaching of behaviours for learning occurs at St Joachim’s both inside and outside the classroom setting through examples, non-examples, role play, visuals (such as Joey, the school mascot), and checking for understanding.

-Encouraging the expected behaviours occurs through specific positive feedback such as classroom rewards, Joey’s Playground Star Cards, and Joey’s Brightest Star Awards presented during the weekly school assembly.
+Encouraging the expected behaviours occurs through specific positive feedback such as classroom rewards and Joey’s Brightest Star Awards presented during the weekly school assembly.